zrmacc/MNR/README.md

 # Example Data
 ## Bivariate Outcome
 The list `D.bnr` contains a simulated data set for $n=1000$ subjects with bivariate normal outcomes.
 The target and surrogate outcomes have unit variances and correlation $\rho=0.5$.
-Each outcome depends on a design matrix containing three independent standard normal covariates. `Beta` contains the regression coefficients used to generate the subject-specific target mean $\mu_{T,i}$ from the target design matrix `D.t`.
-Likewise, `Alpha` contains the regression coefficients used to generate the subject-specific surrogate mean $\mu_{S,i}$ from the surrogate design matrix `D.s`.
+Each outcome depends on a model matrix containing an intercept and three independent, standard normal covariates. `Beta` contains the regression coefficients linking the target outcome `y.t` to the target model matrix `Z.t`.
+Likewise, `Alpha` contains the regression coefficients linking the surrogate outcome `y.s` to the surrogate model matrix `Z.s`.

 ```r